How to Use the Morse Fall Scale: Overview and FAQ

 Which Patients Are a Fall Risk?

 Factors like mobility challenges, medication use, and mental status can affect a person’s ability to move around safely in the healthcare setting.
-The majority of falls occur in elderly patients, particularly those who have impaired mobility or who are experiencing delirium.
+The majority of falls occur in elderly patients, particularly those who have impaired mobility or are experiencing delirium.
 However, patients in hospitals can be at an increased risk due to physical and mental limitations and environmental factors.
 These include but aren’t limited to:

 • A patient’s use of assistive devices.